-During the course, we analyze various types of abstracts, research proposals and presentations — both good and bad —, and apply the insights thus gained in practical assignments and peer-reviews of each other’s work.
+During the course, we analyze various types of abstracts, research proposals and presentations — both good and bad —, and apply the insights thus gained in practical individual assignments and peer-reviews of each other’s work.
 The course will be taught by experienced, senior staff members.
 You will be asked to bring your own research topic to work on; for example the topic of your thesis.
-There is an option for doing joint presentations and hence, those interested in this option should come prepared with a topic they can present jointly with someone else.

 Course outline example (may be subject to change)

 1. Abstracts: good & bad practices; analyze and comment

 2. Proposals: good & bad practices; analyze and comment